PayString/paystring-documentation/docs/metrics.md

 PAYID_ORG=<your organization name>
 ```

+Alternatively, you can directly configure them within `src/config.ts`.
 You can also analyze your own PayID metrics by running your own [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) servers.
 The following sections describe what metrics are collected and how to collect metrics on your own servers.

 ## Available metrics